ANALYSIS-Trump's legacy: A more divided America, a more unsettled world

 Accusations against Trump of xenophobia extended to his immigration policies.
 One White House official told Reuters on condition of anonymity that it was a “fiasco” when the administration in 2018 separated several thousand children – including infants - from their undocumented parents at the Mexican border.
 Images of crying youngsters crowded into chain-link pens were beamed worldwide.

 While some Trump supporters have turned away from him since the assault on the Capitol, most appear to be sticking with him.
-Seventy percent of Republicans remain loyal to Trump, according to Reuters/Ipsos polling done in the immediate aftermath of the siege.
+Some 70% of Republicans remain loyal to Trump, according to Reuters/Ipsos polling done in the immediate aftermath of the siege.
 Many activists say they’re willing to abandon the party for any perceived slight against their leader.

 "I see Trump as a fighter for the people that actually work and put the backbone into this country," said Will Williams, a Trump supporter from Oklahoma.
 “His legacy will be remembered by me as a great man that took on the corruption in this country.”